apache/spark/docs/ml-features.md

 fixed-length feature vectors.
 In text processing, a "set of terms" might be a bag of words.
 `HashingTF` utilizes the [hashing trick](http://en.wikipedia.org/wiki/Feature_hashing).
 A raw feature is mapped into an index (term) by applying a hash function.
-The hash function used here is [MurmurHash 3](https://en.wikipedia.org/wiki/MurmurHash). sThen term frequencies are calculated based on the mapped indices.
+The hash function used here is [MurmurHash 3](https://en.wikipedia.org/wiki/MurmurHash).
+Then term frequencies are calculated based on the mapped indices.
 This approach avoids the need to compute a global term-to-index map, which can be expensive for a large corpus, but it suffers from potential hash collisions, where different raw features may become the same term after hashing.
 To reduce the